marielledoenges/DSA_WorldMap_Proj3/README.md

 make

 Running the Application
-After building the project, you can run the application by executing:
+After building the project, you can run the application.
-./FlightApp

 This command launches the application's main window, where you can interact with the map and view flight details.